 Ecuador: While much of the entire continent hosts eco-friendly lodging, when it comes to South America, it just depends on where you want to go, specifically.
 Mindo, Ecuador boasts El Septimo Parasio, a property that blends rustic with swank and is about 90 kilometers from Quito.
 If you want to go deeper with your conservation, Rumi Wilco in Vilcabama, Ecuador, offers the chance to use your stay to help biodiversity and conservation efforts in the region.

 Goa, India: The Wildernest in Goa is surrounded by so much nature it’ll make you cry (truly).
 It also offers nature walks and all eco-friendly and/or organic shampoos and soaps, has a ban on plastic, and all construction on-site is done with eco-friendly measures.

 homer, alaska: The Ridgewood Wilderness Lodge in Homer, Alaska, boasts easy access to miles of beaches, salt water estuaries, and the Harding Ice Field.
 The lodge was designed and built by the owners, offers vegan and vegetarian meal options, uses biodegradable cleaning supplies, and sources food locally.
 They’re also big fan of area wildlife conservation, in addition to water and heat conservation.

 Where did you go for your honeymoon?
-What honeymoon destinations are hot right now, and where would you avoid?
+What Do you think the Best honeymoon destinations are right now?
+When you start daydreaming of travel, what are your honeymoon ideas?
 What advice would you give a couple who is planning their own honeymoon right now?